GIP-ITC-UniversityTwente/semantic_integration/day2_2.md

 There is a dedicated RDF relation that helps to link subjects to literal values representing names of things `<http://www.w3.org/2000/01/rdf-schema#label>` .

-We need to ad 1 additional triple pattern where the subject is the same as in the first triple pattern (same variable `?sub`); predicate is `<http://www.w3.org/2000/01/rdf-schema#label>` and object is a new variable `?label`.
+We need to add 1 additional triple pattern where the subject is the same as in the first triple pattern (same variable `?sub`); predicate is `<http://www.w3.org/2000/01/rdf-schema#label>` and object is a new variable `?label`.